-All of our named executive officers whose employment is terminated by us without cause are eligible to participate in the plan.
+All of our named executive officers whose employment is terminated by us without cause are eligible to participate in our severance pay plan for vice presidents and higher.
 "Cause" is defined to include an executive's willful act or omission that materially harms ImmunoGen, willful failure or refusal to follow the lawful and proper directives of our CEO or our Board, conviction of the executive for a felony, commission of an act of moral turpitude that is reasonably expected to be injurious to ImmunoGen or its reputation, material fraud or theft relating to ImmunoGen, or breach of our Code of Corporate Conduct, Senior Officer and Financial Personnel Code of Ethics or other contractual obligation to ImmunoGen.